youngboy/engine-docs/source/schema-history.md

 description: Safely evolve your schema over time
 ---

+GraphQL makes evolving your API much easier than it used to be with REST.
+You can add and remove types, fields, and arguments as needed to serve the changing needs of your clients, without breaking the previous consumers of the API.

-Versioning a GraphQL schema is much more flexible than standard REST APIs.
-In order to safely add and remove types, fields, and arguments, it is critical to know how clients are actually using the schema.
-With schema management in Apollo Engine, you can safely evolve your schema with real world usage to back up changes.
-With Engine you can also see how your schema has changed over time, even linking changes to specific commits.
-For more information about versioning a GraphQL endpoint, check out our indepth [guide](https://www.apollographql.com/docs/guides/versioning.html).
+In order to do this safely, it is critical to know how clients are actually using the schema.
+With schema history in Apollo Engine, you can evolve your schema while using real world usage to validate your changes.
+You can also see how your schema has changed over time, and track changes back to specific commits.

+For more information and best practices about versioning your GraphQL endpoint over time, check out our in-depth [guide](https://www.apollographql.com/docs/guides/versioning.html).

 XXX screenshot

 <h2 id="setup">Publishing a schema</h2>

-To get started with managing a schema in Engine, the first step is to publish the current version:
+To get started with schema history in Engine, you need to publish the current version of your schema.
+Here's how:

 <h3 id="install-apollo-cli">Install Apollo CLI</h3>

-Schema's are published to Engine using the Apollo command line interface.
+Schemas are published to Engine using the Apollo command line interface.
 To use this, you can either install the CLI globally, or as a development dependency.
-To install the Apollo CLI globally, run the following command in your terminal (where `node` and `npm` are already installed):
+To install the Apollo CLI globally, run the following command in your terminal:

 ```bash
 npm i -g apollo
 ```

+Note that you'll need to have `node` and `npm` installed on your machine.

 <h3 id="publish-schema">Publish schema</h3>

 Once you have the Apollo CLI installed, the next step is to publish your schema.
+The CLI can read your schema from one of three sources:

+1. A running GraphQL endpoint that has introspection enabled
+2. A file with the introspection query result
+3. A file with the schema in the GraphQL schema definition language

-The CLI can read a schema from a running GraphQL endpoint that has introspection enabled, or from a file with either the introspection query result, or an SDL of the schema. the quickest way to publish the current version of your schema is to run the following command:
+The quickest way to publish the current version of your schema is to run the following command, pointed at your GraphQL server:

 ```bash
 apollo schema:publish --service="<ENGINE_API_KEY>" --endpoint="https://example.com/graphql"
 ```

 When running this command, replace the `<ENGINE_API_KEY>` with the api key from your service in Engine, and replace the url with the location of your GraphQL endpoint.

 <h2 id="history">Version History</h2>

-As your schema grows and evolves to meet the need of your product, it is helpful to see a history of changes for a team.
+As your schema grows and evolves to meet the needs of your product, it is helpful to see a history of changes for a team.
 This allows everyone to know when new features were introduced, when old fields were removed, and even link back to the commit that caused the change.
 Engine provides all the tooling needed to track this history in a simple way.
-Everytime your schema is updated, run the [publish](#publish-schema) command to keep an up to date history of your schema.
+Everytime your schema is updated, you can simply run the [publish](#publish-schema) command again to keep an up to date history of your schema.

 XXX screenshot

 <h2 id="schema-validation">Schema Validation</h2>

 GraphQL schemas can change in a number of ways between releases.
 Some of these changes are safe for clients, some could lead to unexpected edge cases, and some will immediately break current usage.

-To safely evolve your schema, it is critical to know what is different between the new version and the current schema, and how the current schema is being used.
+To safely evolve your schema, it is critical to know what is different between the new version and the current schema, and how the API is being used.
 Apollo Engine provides detailed and powerful schema diffing backed by usage information to provide a safe and robust way to evolve your schema.

-To check and see the difference between the current published schema, and a new version, run the following command:
+To check and see the difference between the current published schema and a new version, run the following command:

 ```bash
 apollo schema:check --service="<ENGINE_API_KEY>" --endpoint="http://localhost:4000/graphql"
 ```

-When running this command, replace the `<ENGINE_API_KEY>` with the api key from your service in Engine, and replace the url with the location of your new GraphQL endpoint.
+When running this command, replace the `<ENGINE_API_KEY>` with the api key from your service in Engine, and replace the url with the location of a GraphQL endpoint running the new schema.

 Engine will report back three types of changes: